sasa-yovanovicc/simpleMVC/README.md

 # simpleMVC
 Just simple MVC (written from scratch tounderstanding how MVC works)

+TASK:

+It's a really simple php application, based on an MVC pattern.Implemented in core PHP (no framework or CMS can be used) and it is:

+- URL mapped (.htaccess rewrite)
+- Based on an MVC pattern
+- Object oriented
+- Uses database (MySQL)

+Application:

+The application should have 2 database tables: users (id, name) and advertisements (id, userid, title).
+* As a user I'd like a page that shows the list of the users existing in the system.
+* As a user I'd like a page that shows the list of the existing advertisements in the system (and the related user's name of course)
+* They should be different pages
+* So the system should contain 3 pages:
+-> index, with the links to the user list and the advertisement list -> user list
+-> advertisement list
+-> The whole system should have a minimalist design (css)

+In summary:

+It's a 3 paged application, with a minimal design, and database access, which is URL mapped, and based on an MVC pattern.
+No framework or CMS allowed to use.

+Implementation:
+- Object oriented code
+- Must have at least 1 layer under the Controller layer
+- Model and service methods should be separated.
+Model here should be clear, used only for representation.
+- Must have a nice, and well documented code
+- A very simple css, in minimal style

 FIRST STEP:

 Change configuration data in file conf.in.php to meet your test envitoment configuration: